section-engineering-education/engineering-education/content/articles/data-preprocessing-python/index.md

 Our data is imported successfully in the form of an array of features x and a dependent variable y.

 ### Step 3: Taking care of the missing data
-Missing data is a common problem that is mainly faced with the data collected through a survey.
+Missing data is a common problem that faces the data collected through a survey.
 This problem occurs when a dataset has no value for a feature in an observation.
 There are many reasons why data can be missing in a dataset.
-For instance, the data collected through a survey, missing data can occur due to the failure of some participants responding to some questions.
-This may be due to not knowing the correct response, or maybe they are unwilling to answer.
+For instance, the data collected through a survey may have missing data due to participants' failure to respond to some questions, not knowing the correct response, or being unwilling to answer.
 It can also be missing due to the error made during the data entry process.

-Most machine learning models require data with a value for features in each observation.
+Most machine learning models require data with a value for all features in each observation.
 In such models, missing data can lead to bias in the estimation of the parameters and also compromise the accuracy of the machine learning models.
 As a result, we may end up drawing a wrong conclusion about the data.
-Therefore, we can conclude missing data it's harmful to our machine learning models and thus requires appropriate handling.
+Therefore, we can conclude that missing data is harmful to machine learning models and thus requires appropriate handling.

 There are several techniques we use to handle the missing data.
 They include:

-1. **Deleting the observation reporting the missing value(s):**
+1. **Deleting the observation with the missing value(s):**
- This technique works well with big datasets with few missing values.
+ This technique works well on big datasets with few missing values.
 For instance, deleting a row from a dataset with hundreds of observations cannot affect the information quality of the dataset.
-However, this technique is not suitable for the dataset reporting many missing values.
+However, this technique is not suitable for a dataset reporting many missing values.
 Deleting many rows from a dataset can lead to the loss of information.
   To ensure no risk of losing crucial information, we need to make use of more appropriate techniques.
 The next technique involves the imputation of the missing data.
-Imputation simply means replacing the missing data with an estimated value.
+Imputation means replacing the missing data with an estimated value.

 2. **Mean Imputation:**
-  Under this technique, the missing value is replaced with the average of the variable in which it occurs.
+  Under this technique, we replace the missing value with the average of the variable in which it occurs.
 The advantage of this technique is that it preserves the mean and the sample size.
 However, this technique has some serious disadvantages.
   Mean imputation underestimates the standard error, and it does not preserve the correlation among variables.
-The relationship among variables is an important aspect of analysis as the general objective of the study is to understand it better.
-Mean imputation is thus not an appropriate solution for missing data unless the data is Missing Completely at Random( missing data is completely unrelated to both the missing data as well as observed values in the dataset).
+The relationship among variables is an essential aspect of analysis as the study's general objective is to understand it better.
+Mean imputation is thus not an appropriate solution for missing data unless the data is Missing Completely at Random( missing data is completely unrelated to both the missing data and observed values in the dataset).

 3. **Hot Deck Imputation:**
  In this technique, we replace the missing value of the observation with a randomly selected value from all the observations in the sample that has similar values on other variables.
-This technique ensures that the imputing value is only selected from the possible interval where the true value could probably fall, and it is randomly selected rather than being determined, which is an important aspect for an accurate standard error.
+This technique ensures that the imputing value is only selected from the possible interval where the true value could probably fall, and is randomly selected rather than being determined, which is an essential aspect for a correct standard error.

 4. **Cold Deck Imputation**
-  In this technique, we replace the missing data using a value chosen from other variables with similar observation values.
+  We replace the missing data using a value chosen from other variables with similar observation values in this technique.
 The difference between this technique and the Hot Deck imputation is that the selecting process of the imputing value is not randomized.

 5. **Regression Imputation**
-  Regression imputation involves fitting a regression model on a feature with missing data, and predictions of this regression model are used to replace the missing values in this feature.
-This technique preserves the relationships between features, and this grants it a big advantage over simple imputation techniques such as mean and mode imputation.
+  Regression imputation involves fitting a regression model on a feature with missing data and then using this regression model's predictions to replace the missing values in this feature.
+This technique preserves the relationships between features, and this grants it a significant advantage over simple imputation techniques such as mean and mode imputation.

     Regression imputation is of two categories: